 - Worry / Stress / Trauma lines

-The other features to look for in a ‘caring’ hand.
+The other features to consider with a Sympathy line.

 The shape of the hand tells someone’s readiness to care for others.
 The shape that fits best is the practical hand.
 A practical hand is large, it has a squarish palm with normal length (rather knobbly) fingers.
 The thumb will bend backwards and have a narrow waist over its central phalange.
 The little finger will have a slight inward curve toward the ring finger.
 Note: A small and dainty hand might tell you how concerned they are, however when it comes to the crunch, they will probably leave things for someone else to do.

 The head line will be quite long and slightly sloping (not too deep).
 Often the head line has a fork at its end, showing broad-minded sympathy for all sorts of people.
 The line may also branch upwards towards the heart line, showing a more emotional, rather than practical involvement.

 The heart line will be long, curved and clearly etched.
 Its endpoint might have a fork, high on the mount of Jupiter and between the first and second finger.
 There may be a strong branch from the heart line to the Head Line, depicting their common sense and practicality.
 (Variations of the line below)

 Worry Lines or Trauma Lines

 If these worry lines rise from the beginning section of the life line and reach the bottom of the middle finger (Saturn), it suggests a childhood worry, stress, disturbance or trauma.
 They depict events that had a profound effect on the psyche.
 These events might not have been anything bad.
 Saturn is about duty and obligation, so they could also be seen as the lines of responsibility.